RmpNathan/url-shortening/challenge/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this multi-step form and get it looking as close to the design as possible.
+Your challenge is to build out this landing page, integrate with the [shrtcode API](https://app.shrtco.de/) and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- Complete each step of the sequence
-- Go back to a previous step to update their selections
-- See a summary of their selections on the final step and confirm their order
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- Shorten any valid URL
+- See a list of their shortened links, even after refreshing the browser
+- Copy the shortened link to their clipboard in a single click
-- Receive form validation messages if:
+- Receive an error message when the `form` is submitted if:
-  - A field has been missed
-  - The email address is not formatted correctly
+  - The `input` field is empty
-  - A step is submitted, but no selection has been made

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.